 There are many opportunities for all members of our school community to have their voices heard:

-- We teach our pupils how they can influence decision-making through the democratic process.
-The children have the opportunity to become members of the School Council through an election process.
+- Children have the opportunity to become members of the School Council through an election process.
 The School Council meet on a regular basis and members can bring issues for discussion that have been raised by their class peers.

-- We have always actively encouraged our parents to share their views with us.
-We operate an open door policy where parents can have easy access to office staff, class teachers and members of the Leadership Team.
+- Our open door policy ensures parents can have easy access to office staff, class teachers and members of the Leadership Team.

 - Our staff team meets every week after school to discuss all aspects of school life.
 This meeting provides a perfect opportunity for feedback to the Leadership Team.

 The Rule of Law

-- Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
+- Children are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 We have visits from local Police officers and also the Fire service to reinforce their understanding.